-Centennial was named a national School of Excellence by the United States Department of Education.
 Students and staff strive for excellence in academics, activities, the arts, and service to the community.
 Centennial students compete in athletics and activities in the Northwest Suburban Conference of the Minnesota State High School League.
-CHS students are strong competitors receiving honors in academics, the arts, and athletics.
+Centennial High students are strong competitors receiving honors in academics, the arts, and athletics.

 Centennial Alternative Learning Center (CALC) & Pines School